lightly-ai/Lightly_LabelStudio_AL/tutorial/tutorial.md

 If you want to do more active learning loops, repeat steps 4 and 5.
 Don't forget to change the sampling config to choose more images and have another tag name.
-Furthermore, you need to update the name of the .json file with the exported images
+Furthermore, you need to update the name of the .json file with the exported images.

 ___